Inverness in Scotland

 Here you can reserve your parking space at the airport.

-For example, book your journey here by flight, bus or train*.
+Compare and book flights here*.
 Inverness has its own airport.
 However, there are currently no direct flights from Germany.
 Flights to Scotland Inverness from Germany require a stopover.
 We are with KLM from Munich Traveled to Scotland via Amsterdam.
 Flights are also possible Frankfurt or Berlin with stopover.
 At the airport you can then continue your journey by rental car or public transport.

 Rent a car at the airport: